oksanabuzh/Ecol_Intensf_Multitroph_BEF/README.md

-# Ecol_Intensf_Multitroph_BEF
+# Code for Buzhdygan & Petermann (2023) Journal of Plant Ecology

-Code and data for the systematic literature review in
+Code to reproduce the results for the systematic literature review in

  Oksana Buzhdygan & Jana S. Petermann